tatton-park-winter-banner-1920x400px

 It now has to sustain two viable breeding units as part of its commitment to Rare Breeds and has chosen to concentrate on Middle White pigs and Red Poll cattle.

-The eight breeding cows in the Red Poll herd will help to sustain what is considered one of the original native dual purpose breeds due to its dairy and beef qualities.
+The eight breeding cows in the Red Poll herd will help to sustain what is considered one of the original native dual purpose breeds of cow due to its dairy and beef qualities.

 Meet the Animals